AragornBFRer/GPBoost/report/README.md

-The imported figures are the same ones in the ../result folder.
+The imported figures are the same as the ones in the ../result folder.